Imran4424/Machine-Learning-Models/README.md

 In random forest, we will use the later version of Ensemble Learning, which combines multiple decision tree models to make predictions, improving accuracy and decreasing overfitting compared to a single decision tree.

+We can build Random Forest regression model using following steps

 ### Neural Network

 ## Classification